#1 A Groundhog Day, horror mystery

 The horror in Higurashi has a nice balance to it.
 Most of the time it starts off subtle and goes for a more psychological direction.
 It gets you nervous and uncomfortable, just like how the characters on the receiving end of the curse must feel.
 People act uncannily and there is a thick sense of unease that smothers the village.
 There is nothing actually happening, yet it still feels oppressive and threatening.
 The first arc has a great example of this through Keiichi’s many interactions with Rena, which become increasingly frightening and unreal.
 When characters snap and it’s time for violence, that is when the visuals of Higurashi truly shine.

 The gore is really something else and perhaps some of the most impressive I have seen in anime to date.
-While Higurashi struggles in the animation department, the fine directing work manages to salvage scenes of violence and makes them look absolutely great.
+While Higurashi struggles in the animation department, the fine directing work manages to salvage much.
 Higurashi features many a stabbing, vivisection, brutalization, and torture that is… heavy, to say the least.
-Even having seen the show before and knowing what to expect, I still get sweaty and tense watching stuff like the infamous fingernail scene.
+Even knowing what to expect, I still get tense watching stuff like the infamous fingernail scene.

 This, by far, is also the greatest benefit of adapting the story to an animated medium.
-The visual novels did a great job describing the gore and torture through text, but getting to see it animated instead of through stilted sprites, just has so much more impact to it.
-The voice work is also at its best in these moments, with perhaps the most well-known examples being scenes where those affected by the curse burst into crazed laughter.
+The visual novels did a great job describing the gore and torture through text, but getting to see it animated instead of through stilted sprites has so much more impact to it.
+The voice work is also at its best in these moments.
+Perhaps the most well-known examples being scenes where those affected by the curse burst into crazed laughter.
 With actors like Yukari Tamura, Hoshi Soichiro, and Mai Nakahara, the quality and delivery of the lines more than makes up for the often meager visuals that stain Higurashi‘s reputation.